Bradzerafa/Dice-Game/README.md

 # Dice-Game
-The dice game is apart of a javascript course I have taken to further my knowledge.
+The dice game is apart of a javascript course I have taken to further my knowledge.  <br>
 The user-interface was created by the owner of the course while I coded the functionality of the game using javascript.

 Functionality is completed.